 Find A Doctor Or Hospital In Your Network.

-It wasn’t until I was a bit older and outside all the time in my aunt and uncle’s pools in the summer that my mom would tell them to make me put sun screen on – just in case.
+My mother and her sisters, on the other hand, have extremely light complexions.
+They turn as red as lobsters with just a few kisses of sunlight.
+It wasn’t until I was a bit older and outside in my aunt and uncle’s pool all summer that my mom would tell them to make me put sun screen on.

-The amount of melanin, which is a pigment chemical in peoples’ skins that causes them to have light/darker complexions, plays a direct part in skin cancer risk, states the Skin Cancer Foundation.
-According to the website, melanoma is the fifth most common cancer in the U.S. and although it accounts for less than two percent of all skin cancer cases, it is the cause of the majority of skin cancer deaths.
+The amount of melanin, a pigment chemical in peoples’ skin, determines if they have light or darker complexions.
+It also plays a direct role in the risk for skin cancer.
+The Skin Cancer Foundation reports. melanoma is the fifth most common cancer in the United States.
+While it accounts for less than two percent of all skin cancer, it causes the majority of skin cancer deaths.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.